-There are few things more disturbing for moms and dads than finding out that your child is intentionally hurting herself.
+There are few things more disturbing for a parent than finding out that your child is intentionally hurting herself.
 Unfortunately, it’s very common, especially among girls.
-Experts call it “self injury,” and as many as a quarter of all teenagers do it.
+Experts call it self-injury, and as many as a quarter of all teenagers do it.

-The most common form of self-injury is cutting or scratching the skin with anything that causes bleeding, such as razors or even paperclips or pen caps.
+The most common form of self-injury is cutting or scratching the skin with anything that causes bleeding.
+This could be razors or even paper clips or pen caps.
 Some kids self-injure by burning themselves, picking at skin or wounds or even hitting themselves.

 Your Reaction Is Important

-If you discover that your daughter is cutting, it’s normal to be worried, afraid or even angry.
-But it’s extremely important that you avoid being judgmental toward your daughter.
+If you discover that your child is cutting, it’s normal to be worried, afraid or even angry.
+But it’s extremely important to avoid being judgmental toward her.
 Comments like “How could you do this to yourself?” or “This has to stop right now” are the last things you want to say when beginning a discussion about cutting.

 Instead, it’s important to understand that your child is in pain.
-Do not make her feel worse by making her ashamed.
-Tell her you are there to listen and to get her help.
+You don’t want to make her feel worse by making her ashamed.
+Tell her you’re there to listen and to get her help.
 Chances are she wants to stop and doesn’t know how.

 There are a number of different reasons people give for cutting.

-- She feels dead or numb inside so she cuts in order to feel something.
+They feel dead or numb inside, so they cut in order to feel something.

-- It is a way of nonverbally communicating how unhappy she is and that she wants help.
+It’s a way of nonverbally communicating how unhappy they are and that they want help.

-But cutting is a complicated behavior and may serve all of these purposes for the same kid at different times.
-Whatever the reason, cutting develops as bad way of managing the problems in a girl’s life.
+But cutting is a complicated behavior.
+It may serve all of these purposes for the same kid at different times.
+Whatever the reason, cutting develops as a bad way of managing the problems in a child’s life.
 It brings temporary relief or distraction from those problems, but doesn’t help solve them.

-Unfortunately, it’s also a bad “habit” that can be addictive.
-The more times a girl cuts to relieve emotional pain, the more she will feel the urge to do it again.
-That’s why getting help early is very important.
+Unfortunately, this bad “habit” can be addictive.
+The more times a child cuts to relieve emotional pain, the more she’ll feel the urge to do it again.
+That’s why it’s important to get help early.
 Experts say that if you can get help before the cutter has performed 10 self-harming acts, the treatment is significantly easier.
 After that, it’s no longer just a behavior but a real addiction.

-Cutting can also be copy-cat behavior inspired by YouTube videos that show other girls cutting.
+Cutting can also be copy-cat behavior inspired by YouTube videos that show other kids cutting.
 These videos have the effect of making self-injuring behavior seem normal and therefore encouraging it.

-What Puts a Girl at Risk for Cutting?
+What Puts a Child at Risk for Cutting?

 Red Flags for Cutting

-If you suspect that your daughter may be hurting herself but you’re not sure, look for these signs:
+If you suspect that your child may be hurting herself but you’re not sure, look for these signs:

-- Wounds that don’t heal or get worse
+Wounds that don’t heal or that get worse

 What Are the Most Common Triggers for Cutting?

-The irresistible impulse a girl feels to harm herself is almost always triggered by a specific event in her life.
-The most common “trigger” for cutting is feeling rejected: by a boyfriend, her close friends, or by a general feeling of being left out or criticized.
+The irresistible impulse a child feels to harm herself is almost always triggered by a specific event in her life.
+The most common “trigger” for cutting is feeling rejected: by a boyfriend, by her close friends, or by a general feeling of being left out or criticized.

 Does Cutting Lead to Suicide?

 Self-injury might look like suicidal behavior, but it actually isn’t.
 People who self-injure aren’t trying to kill themselves.
-They are trying to manage whatever emotional pain they are feeling.
+They’re trying to manage whatever emotional pain they are feeling.

-However, the behavior shows a depth of psychological suffering that could lead to a suicide attempt.
+However, cutting is a sign of deep psychological suffering that could lead to a suicide attempt.
 It should be taken seriously.

 The behavior is also dangerous because people who cut may hurt themselves more seriously than they mean to or develop infections from their wounds.